JeffDeCola/my-cheat-sheets/software/development/operating-systems/linux/redirect-output-cheat-sheet/README.md

 I copied this table from stack exchange.

-The first StdOut/StdErr pair are visible in terminal, and the second pair is visible in file.
+The first StdOut/StdErr pair is visible in the terminal, and the second StdOut/StdErr pair is visible in the file.

 |  Syntax   |  StdOut  |  StdErr  |  StdOut  |  StdErr  | existing file |
 |-----------|----------|----------|----------|----------|---------------|